metabase/metabase/docs/permissions/data-sandboxes-draft.md

 Data sandboxing permissions don't apply to the results of SQL questions.
 Metabase doesn't know what tables are included in a SQL query, so SQL questions will always display results from the original (non-sandboxed) version of a table.

-Say that you normally have a data sandbox for the Accounts table that excludes the "Email" column.
-If someone makes a SQL question using the Accounts table and includes the "Email" column, **anyone with collection permissions to view that SQL question** will be able to:
+Say that you normally have a data sandbox for the Accounts table that excludes the Email column.
+If someone makes a SQL question using the Accounts table and includes the Email column, **anyone with collection permissions to view that SQL question** will be able to:

-- See the "Email" column in the SQL question results.
+- See the Email column in the SQL question results.
-- Use the SQL question to start a new question that includes the "Email" column.
+- Use the SQL question to start a new question that includes the Email column.

 That is, when it comes to SQL questions, people's collection permissions will override data sandboxing permissions.